augmented-humans/augmented-humans.github.io/_posts/2020-08-19-past-blogs.markdown

 ---

-Stay Tuned!
+Previous Blog Posts.
 ============

 As we are preparing the conference, we will start adding blog posts.
 For example, we will publish information about contributions to the conference and its organization.
-In the meantime, we invite to you to peruse <a href="http://2020.augmented-humans.org/blog/">last year's blog posts</a>.
+In the meantime, we invite to you to peruse last year's blog posts below.